Panzarborg/cph-1st-w39/README.md

 ## Task 3 (Libraries)
 3.a Sort the array:
     int[] myArray = { 1, 6423, 64, 6, 3, 123, 61, 6, 36, 1236, 347, 3, 1326, 246, 4 };
-by importing java.util.Arrays and use the Array.sort() method on it.
+by importing java.util.Arrays and use the Arrays.sort() method on it.
 Then use the printArray() method to print it.

 ## Task 4 (Mathematics):
-4.a Write a method that takes in an integer as a parameter and returns all values between 0 and 100 that are divisible by the parameter received.
+4.a Write a method that takes in an integer as a parameter and prints all values between 0 and 100 that are divisible by the parameter received.

 4.b add the following array to your code: int[] arr = { 1, 1, 1, 2, 2, 3, 3, 3, 4, 5, 5, 5, 6, 6, 7, 8, 8, 9, 9, 10 }